Engineering Technology Course Descriptions

 - Understand the usage, operation, and benefits of basic PPE equipment.

-- Describe standard safety practices for chemicals (MSDS), falls, power tools, electrical, etc. in a manufacturing environment.
+- Describe standard safety practices for chemicals (Safety Data Sheets), falls, power tools, electrical, etc. in a manufacturing environment.

 - List the basic advantages/disadvantages of composites and metals and their proper handling techniques.